Mangalorean Catholics: Songs and music

 Konkani pop music became popular after Indian Independence in 1947.
 Henry D'Souza and Helen D'Cruz are known for the Konkani love duet Kathrina in 1971 and the love Ballad Garacho Divo (Lamp of the House) in the 1970s, while Wilfy Rebimbus' sonnet Mog Tuzo Kithlo Axelom (How I Have Loved Thee) from 1977 is popular.
 Konkani plays, especially religious ones, were written and staged in Mangalore in the 20th century by prominent playwrights such as Pedru John D'Souza, Pascal Sequeira and Bonaventure Tauro.
 The Ghumat was a popular musical instrument played especially during weddings.
 The instrument has the form of an earthen pot but is open at both sides.
 One end is covered with the skin of some wild animal, and the other is left open.
 The traditional theatre form is called Gumat, and is performed on the eve of the marriage or in connection with the marriage celebrations in the decorated pandal (stage).
 The play is conducted by males belonging to both the brides' and bridegrooms' parties, and usually takes place for two or three nights.
 The plays performed are usually those of Biblical stories, and their morals are presented with the purpose of educating the bride and bridegroom.
 This tradition has almost completely died out among the present generation.

 The tradition of Voviyo (wedding songs), sung by women during a Ros, is important to this community.
 The procedure is that an elderly lady, usually the yejman (wife of the master of ceremonies, who is known as yejmani) who knows the voviyos, leads the song while the rest of the women sing along.
 Only women whose husbands are still living may sing.
 In ancient times, the wedding songs expressed very lofty sentiments and gave vent to the feelings of the people about the marriage partners and their families, invoking the blessing of God on them.

+Castes

+Konkani Christians of the erstwhile South Kanara area belong to multiple castes, that correspond to the Hindu castes they converted from.
+These include: Gowdis, Charodis, Bahmons, Sudirs, Kharvi, Dalits, Madivals, Renders, Kumbars, Koragas, etc. Other communities in the region treated the Catholic Christians of Dakshina Kannada as a single jati or caste group but the Catholics were not a monolithic block.
+Historically, they had internal divisions and inter-marriages between these castes were not forbidden, but rarely took place.
+Caste differences among Mangalore catholics have reduced because of advancing education, inter-caste marriages, inter-religious marriages, migration to the gulf, and land reforms in the 1970s.
+As Christians in Karnataka, they are classified under Category III(B) of other backward classes in Karnataka and are eligible for reservations in education and government employment for non creamy-layer sections, while scheduled caste converts to Christianity are classified under Category I.